Brief

 Pamir

-or ascending virgin peaks never climbed before and naming them...
+or ascending and naming virgin peaks never ascended before…

 1960